 At the Aug.
 5 meeting of the rail authority, the agency's chief engineer on the Peninsula segment said the four-track alignment was selected because it would leave a smaller footprint than the previously considered "stacked" design, which called for two sets of tracks, with one on top of the other.

 Robert Doty, director of the Peninsula Rail Program, a partnership of Caltrain and the rail authority, said the agency has considerably narrowed its right-of-way requirement for the Peninsula segment since its earliest estimates.
 It now believes the four tracks could be squeezed into an 80-foot corridor through much of the corridor.
 It previously estimated about 120 feet.

 The specific width of the right-of-way needed throughout Palo Alto would fluctuate depending on whether the rail authority chooses to run the new rail system at street level, through an open trench, or along aerial viaducts.
 (The authority has dropped the tunneling option, for which some Palo Alto officials have advocated for the past three years.)

 But even with the system's narrower right-of-way requirement, Palo Alto drivers and homeowners should expect major changes, the alternatives analysis indicates.
 Alma Street, which runs next to the Caltrain tracks, would lose either one or two lanes in most sections of Palo Alto.
-In the particularly dense and well-traveled area between Embarcadero Road and Churchill Avenue, Alma would lose two lanes under either of the two design options still on the table, according to the alternatives analysis.
+In the particularly dense and well-traveled area between Embarcadero Road and Churchill Avenue, Alma would lose two lanes under either of the two design options still on the table, according to the alternatives analysis. (see rendering)

 The new alternatives analysis also determines that the rail system would force Alma to lose one lane between the city's border with Menlo Park and Embarcadero.
 The thoroughfare would also lose one or two traffic lanes between Churchill and East Meadow Drive.